FreeRADIUS/wiki.freeradius.org/guide/Active-Directory-direct-via-winbind.md

 passing the --without-* options presented to you.

 For this example we will be installing into /opt/samba4.2.
-Using -j on a multi-core machine will greatly speed up the compile.
+Using -j on a multi-core machine will greatly speed up the compile time.

 <pre>
 ./configure -C --prefix=/opt/samba4.2